 The thyroid gland works optimally when it is provided with enough lubricants like butter and ghee.
 So if you are going dairy-free or if you tend to prefer a low-fat diet, you might want to change.

 Another thing that helps the thyroid gland reach a state of balance is to have enough probiotics in the food.
-So yogurt, apple cider vinegar, and tempeh should all be part of your diet.
-These improve the gastrointestinal health and help deal with thyroid issues.
+So yoghurt, apple cider vinegar, and tempeh should all be part of your diet.
+These improve gastrointestinal health and help deal with thyroid issues.